Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * I ran each page through https://search.google.com/test/mobile-friendly again and the results returned stated all pages are mobile friendly with no loading issues.
 * I ran the final deployed site to ensure it matched the development version, which it does.
 * I ran the final deployed site on Google Chrome, Safari on Macbook and on Firefox.
 The site renders correctly across all three browsers.
+* Using Google Chrome Developer Tools, I used the "Lighthouse" tool to assess accessibility, through doing this I found my navbar icon weren't accessible, I corrected this by adding "Aria-label".

 ## Project Barriers And Solutions